-Trump extends unemployment benefits, defers payroll tax
+Trump orders more unemployment pay, a payroll tax deferral

 Often an impasse in Washington is of little consequence for the public — but not so this time.
 It would mean more hardship for millions of people who are losing enhanced jobless benefits and further damage for an economy pummeled by the still-raging coronavirus.

 Friday’s negotiations at the Capitol added up to only “a disappointing meeting,” said Senate Democratic leader Chuck Schumer of New York.
-He said the White House had rejected an offer by House Speaker Nancy Pelosi, D-Calif., to curb Democratic demands by about $1 trillion.
+He said the White House had rejected an offer by Pelosi, D-Calif., to curb Democratic demands by about $1 trillion.
 Schumer urged the White House to “negotiate with Democrats and meet us in the middle.
 Don’t say it’s your way or no way.”

 That Capitol Hill session followed a combative meeting Thursday evening that for the first time cast real doubt on the ability of the Trump administration and Democrats to come together on a fifth COVID-19 response bill.